shosanna/jocellyn.cz/source/2015-07-03-lazy-vs-eager.html.markdown

 Ruby would try to evaluate eagerly the range composed of infinite numbers which would, of course, resulted in infinite loop.

-In Ruby 2.0 we can now use **lazy** method provided in the Enumerable module, which gives us just the functionallity which we want.
-If you want to know more about it, I reccommend this [nice article](http://patshaughnessy.net/2013/4/3/ruby-2-0-works-hard-so-you-can-be-lazy) by Pat Shaugnessy.
+In Ruby 2.0 we can now use **lazy** method provided in the Enumerable module, which gives us just the functionality which we want.
+If you want to know more about it, I recommend this [nice article](http://patshaughnessy.net/2013/4/3/ruby-2-0-works-hard-so-you-can-be-lazy) by Pat Shaugnessy.